Understanding Chain-of-Thought in LLMs through Information Theory: Proposed Framework: Setup and Notation

 \end{definition} The set $\Span(\Phi)$ comprises all the tasks that can be applied by composing sub-tasks in the set $\Phi$.
 This means that any \emph{compositionally consistent} update rule $\Lambda$ which is well-defined on the set of tasks $\Phi$ will also be well-defined on $\Span(\Phi)$.
 However, this $\Lambda$ may still be ill-defined for any task not in this span.
-This limitation is captured by the concept of unidentifiability, which plays a central role in determining the boundaries of what a model can and cannot infer.
+This limitation, known as unidentifiability, defines the boundaries of a model's inferences.